bertramdev/happyapps-apidoc/source/includes/_checks.md

   }}'
 ```

-> The above command returns JSON structured like getting a single check:
+> The above command returns a similar JSON structure when submitting a GET request for a single check

 ### HTTP Request